Lighthouses of New Zealand: Northeast South Island

 #Godley Head (2)

 1940 (?) (relocated lantern of the original 1865 lighthouse).
 Inactive since the 2011 earthquake.
 This was (and is) a 6 m (20 ft) octagonal lantern, painted white with a gray roof.
 Adjoining 1-story equipment building painted white with a red roof.
 A photo is available and Google has a satellite view of the location.
 Huelse has a historic postcard view of the original lighthouse, a round stone tower located atop the bluff.
 That lighthouse was demolished at the start of World War II because it interfered with the line of fire of coastal defense artillery.
 The original lantern was relocated to Puysegur Point (see below).
+A blogger has a full account of the history of the lighthouse.
 After the earthquakes of 2010-11 the 1940 lantern was described as clinging to the cliff "by its toenails."
-A blogger has a full account of the history of the lighthouse.
 In July 2013 the lighthouse was lifted by helicopter and flown to a Department of Conservation facility, supposedly to be stored awaiting restoration at some undefined future time.
 However, in early 2020 Alice and Andreas Schuldt found the window frame of the lantern without the dome displayed on the ground at the Godley Head Campground.
 The fog signal building remains on the cliff, although the foghorn itself fell during the earthquake.
 Formerly located on a headland at the entrance to Lyttelton Harbour about 8 km (5 mi) east of Lyttelton and 20 km (13 mi) southeast of Christchurch.
 Site closed.
 Site and tower closed.
 Site manager: N.Z.
 Department of Conservation (Godley Head Recreation Area).
 ARLHS NZL-025.

-Point Gibson Light, Port Robinson
+Point Gibson Light, Port Robinson, April 2022

 * [Godley Head (3)]

 2015 (station established 1865).
 Active; focal plane 127 m (417 ft); white light, 2 s on, 4 s off, 2 s on, 4 s off, 2 s on, 12 s off.
 4 m (13 ft) post carrying a modern LED light package.
 Following the earthquakes Maritime New Zealand announced that the Godley Head Light would not be replaced.
 Protests from mariners led to a reversal of this decision and the new light was installed in December 2015.
-Deon Swiggs has a street view but the small light is not seen in Google's satellite view.
+Deon Swiggs has a street view and the small light is seen in Google's satellite view.
 Located atop the bluff in the World War II battery.
 Site open.
 Operator: Lyttelton Port Company.
 Admiralty K4286; NGA 5232.

 Sticking Point Breakwater